-Unless your husband has health issues, term life insurance is often the least expensive option for paying off your mortgage, according to the AARP.
+Unless your husband has health issues, term life insurance is often the least expensive option for paying off your mortgage.
 As the recipient of the money from a term policy, you can prioritize how to handle all of the financial obligations you are facing after your husband’s death.
-Normally, the industry standard 10-year and 20-year term policies won’t cover the full term of a traditional 30-year mortgage.
+You can find 5 year, 10 year, 20 year, and 30 year term life insurance, depending in how many years you have left on your mortgage.
 The premium costs also increase as your husband ages.

 Mortgage life insurance for a surviving spouse pays the entire mortgage balance on your home in the event of the death of your husband, but your mortgage company is the sole beneficiary of this policy.
 The initial insurance amount is the total amount of the principal and interest for your mortgage.
 The payments you make to keep the insurance in effect often remain level throughout the term, but the amount the policy pays is normally limited to the outstanding balance.
 While this type of policy pays the mortgage off, you will have to pay future housing expenses on your own, such as property taxes, casualty insurance or homeowner association fees.

 The type of insurance you choose is the main factor in the cost you’ll have to bear.
 Your husband’s age, health and the total owed on your mortgage also affect what you’ll shell out annually for insurance to pay off your mortgage.
 Insuring your mortgage with an employer-sponsored group life insurance may be tempting, but workers often lose this type of life insurance if the job ends.
-Disability of the primary income earner in a household causes more than 50 percent of mortgage defaults, according to Bankrate.com.
+Disability of the primary income earner in a household causes almost half of all of mortgage defaults, according to the United States Saving and Loan Association.
 Unless you buy a separate rider, most life insurance policies do not pay the outstanding balance on the mortgage if your husband becomes disabled.